Szybet/Yatchy/README.md

 <details>
   <summary><h2>Flaws</h2></summary>

-- No battery connector, the module pads are small - so it's not for everyone, harder to use / assembly (solder!) for beginers
+- No battery connector, the module pads are small - so it's not for everyone, harder to use / assembly (solder!) for beginners
 - There is no dedicated place for the motor, it's just Yolo on the components with some glue.
 Soldering the motor cables also is not easy
 - It's watchy like but not watchy case compatible, the size and form factor is the same but the obvious obstacle is USBC, even with it the buttons are different and placed a little off to save some space
-- It's a 4 layer PCB, so a bit more costly
+- It's a 4 layer PCB, so a bit more costly (With JLCPCB it's still cheap)
 - No easy hard reset option, you will need to short pins, but if you need to do it, then you made something really wrong. <sub>When developing the Yatchy, I only once needed a full reset</sub>
 - A complicated license